frconor-ebook/meditations/_posts/2025-05-21-the-prelates-saints-day.md

 "Loving the unity of the Work," he continues, quoting our Father, "means forming a part of this body, wherever we are placed."

-Our Father loved that phrase, "wherever we are placed," the phrase we hear frequently.
+Our Father loved that phrase, "wherever we are placed," a phrase we hear frequently.

 We form a part of this body, wherever we are.
 It means the same to us to be a hand as to be a foot; to be the tongue as to be the heart, because in all places and in all ways, we are all part of this body.
 We are one thing through the charity of Christ that unites us.